One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework

-A parallel stream of research benchmarks a model's ability to maintain context and adhere to instructions across multiple conversational turns.
-For instance, Multi-IF~\cite{he2024multi} extends IFEval to 3-turn dialogues, while MultiTurnInstruct~\cite{han2025can} uses pre-defined templates for various scenarios.
-StructFlowBench~\cite{li-etal-2025-structflowbench} considers 6 types of structure flow to collect complexed dialogue histories.
-Other works target more on specialized interactive abilities, such as self-correction~\cite{wang2025ask}, and on specific domains, such as interactive code generation~\cite{wang2025codeif}.
+A parallel stream of work benchmarks models' instruction adherence across multiple turns.
+Multi-IF~\cite{he2024multi} extends IFEval to 3 turns, while MultiTurnInstruct~\cite{han2025can} employs pre-defined templates for diverse scenarios.
+StructFlowBench~\cite{li-etal-2025-structflowbench} leverages 6 structure types to curate complex dialogue histories.
+Other studies focus on specialized abilities, such as self-correction~\cite{wang2025ask}, or domain-specific tasks like code generation~\cite{wang2025codeif}.

-In contrast to prior work, our framework offers a more flexible and scalable data synthesis process designed to mitigate the saturation issues common in static benchmarks.
-Furthermore, by incorporating a suite of process-oriented metrics, it provides a more holistic, multi-faceted performance analysis that considers the end-user experience.
+Our framework offers a more flexible and scalable data synthesis process for mitigating saturation issues inherent in static benchmarks.
+Moreover, by integrating a suite of process-oriented metrics, we offer a more holistic, multi-faceted performance analysis that prioritizes the user's experience.